 As you can see, a blogging apprentice can lighten your load in many ways!
 Even if you wanted to write 100% of your blog, you’ll still save a ton of time by letting apprentices tackle almost everything else.

 You may be wondering, “How much does it cost to outsource blogging?”

 Out of the options you have to get blogging help, an Acadium membership is the most cost-effective.
-You get to work with up to three apprentices at a time, each one devoting 5 to 10 hours per week to your project for three months.
+You get to work with up to two apprentices at a time, each one devoting 5 to 10 hours per week to your project for three months.
 In turn, you commit to mentoring each apprentice for at least one hour a week.

 It’s the perfect setup for both you and your apprentice to grow together.

 And with since Acadium streamlines the process of finding, interviewing, selecting, and work with apprentices—you can save even more time.

 Most of all, think of the business benefits of blogging consistently as part of your overall content strategy, such as: